stefcameron/rtvjs/README.md

 Runtime Verification Library for browsers and Node.js.

-The official repository is hosted at GitLab: https://gitlab.com/stefcameron/rtvjs
+The official repository is hosted on GitLab: https://gitlab.com/stefcameron/rtvjs